rcarroll9389/rcarroll9389/README.md

  I have extensive experience analyzing health and economic data in support of international development programs, alongside supporting ongoing USAID and US Government COVID-19 initiatives and interventions in USAID supported countries
  I have advanced analytical skills, and am advanced in R, SQL, Tableau, and Microsoft Office.
-I also have experience working in
- Python and Alteryx.
+I also have experience working in Python and Alteryx.
  I am also learning advanced Database engineering skills through Meta's Database Engineering course on Coursera.
  I am interested in gaining experience in Data Engineering and am interested in roles with a mix of data analysis and engineering.
+ I have experience working in developing countries, in some of the poorest places on Earth.
+I am passonite about the creating an equitable world for all in it, and am proud of my small contribitions to elimination Global Health pandemics such as Covid-19 and HIV/AIDS.

  Please reach me at rcarroll9389@gmail.com for any further information or collaboration!

 <!---